dogiparthy85/kanbanboard/README.md

 Add on to this .....

+User Management,
+Access Control,
+Reports,
-User Management Access Control Reports Dashboard (Role Based) with multiple dashlets showing tabular reports, graphical reports showing important metrics
+Dashboard (Role Based) with multiple dashlets showing tabular reports, graphical reports showing important metrics need to be added.